Student Accounts

 Before withdrawing, it is highly recommended that a student seek counseling from their faculty advisor, or Wellness, if the withdrawal is medical in nature.
 Students should also consult with the appropriate Financial Aid and Student Account Counselors to discuss any financial consequences of voluntary withdrawal.
 International students must have their withdrawal form signed by an International Student Services employee or Designated School Official (DSO).

 A student who decides to withdraw from Wentworth during the semester should complete a Voluntary Withdrawal Form, located on MyWentworth, and follow the Voluntary Withdrawal procedures outlined in the catalog.
-Wentworth issued laptop computers (prior to Fall 2022) must be returned to the DTS Helpdesk, located on the third floor of Beatty Hall.
-Students who do not return the Wentworth issued laptop will be charged a Laptop Recovery Fee equal to the cost of the computer system as stipulated in the Laptop Program Student Agreement.
-All students are liable for tuition, room and board, and technology and laptop fees in accordance with the adjustment policy below.
+All students are liable for tuition, room and board, comprehensive fees, housing damages and library fines, if applicable, in accordance with the adjustment policy below.

 Tuition Adjustments